SBEVSL/sbevsl_migrated/ConMOL/readme.txt

 ChangeLog:

+25 April 2008 -- SM (integrated by HJB)

+Integrated mods by SM against base level into CVS at the 23 April level:
+   Add user-defined groups via the "define" command Process "echo", "hbonds", "ssbonds"
+   Change SBEVSLselected of prior mod to SelectionSBEVSL Add handling of colors by RGB triplets to handling of colors by name Accept empty lines and comment lines
+   Rotate any loaded image by 180 around x

 23 April 2008 -- HJB

 Fixes to correct lost mod for restrict and to change to use of PyMOL